Deferred Action for Childhood Arrivals

 USCIS will ordinarily grant Advance Parole if travel abroad will be for:

-- Employment purposes, such as overseas assignments, interviews, conferences, training, or meetings with clients; or
+- Employment purposes, such as overseas assignments, interviews, conferences, training, or meetings with clients

-Due to the risks that may be associated with leaving and re-entering the United States, length of program, financial responsibility policies, an individual’s circumstances and visa restrictions, there are a number of factors that an individual should consider with legal counsel before moving forward with any study abroad program.
+Due to the risks that may be associated with leaving and re-entering the United States, length of the program, financial responsibility policies, an individual’s circumstances, and visa restrictions, there are a number of factors that an individual should consider with legal counsel before moving forward with any study abroad program.

 DACA students should: